All Products

 Nested query

-In addition to a flat structure, data of online applications, such as tagged images, has complex and multilayered structures.
+In addition to a flat structure, the data produced by online applications, such as tagged images, often has a complex and multilayered structure.
 For example, a database stores a large number of images, and each image has multiple elements such as houses, cars, and people.
-Each element in a picture has a unique weight score.
+Each element in an image has a unique weight score.
 The score is evaluated based on the size and position of an element in an image.
 Therefore, each image has multiple tags.
 Each tag has a name and a weight score.
 You can use nested queries to query data based on the tag conditions.
 Image tags are stored in the JSON format.
 Example:

 {